 Causes of Peripheral Artery Disease

-- The most common cause if atherosclerosis which is deposition of fat within the arterial wall and is a generalised disease.
+- The most common cause if atherosclerosis which is deposition of fat within the arterial wall and is a generalized disease.

 - Inflammation of the arteries

 - Unusual anatomy of the limb ligaments and muscles